AlexandreFoley/crowdsecQuadlet/README.md

 **COLLECTIONS**: space-separated list of parser collections (e.g. `crowdsecurity/caddy crowdsecurity/http-cve`), you might want more depending on the services behind caddy.

-### Podman Secrets (choose one registration flow)
+#### Podman Secrets (choose one registration flow)

-Choose one of the two registration flow, make sure the other one is removed from the container file.
+If The instance is in client mode ( the local api is disabled), choose one of the two registration flow, make sure the other one is removed from the container file.
+If the local api is enabled, then you must remove both of the registration flow.

 Reference: [Crowdsec Machine Registration](https://docs.crowdsec.net/u/user_guides/machines_mgmt#machine-register)